-Where k2 (g (mg*min) -1) is the rate constant of the pseudo-second order model.
-The initial adsorption rate is k2q2m (mg (g*min) -1).
+Where k2 (g (mg*min) -1) is the rate constant of the pseudo-second-order model, and the initial adsorption rate is k2q2m (mg (g*min) -1).

 2.3.3.
 Elovich mass transfer model

-The Elovich mass transfer model describes second order kinetics, while assuming the adsorbent is energetically heterogeneous.
+The Elovich mass transfer model describes second-order kinetics while assuming the adsorbent is energetically heterogeneous.
 The equation does not suggest any definite mechanism for adsorbate-adsorbent adsorption reactions.
 The applicability of the simple Elovich equation is generally excellent in adequately describing the kinetics of P and mineral adsorption in soils (Chien and Clayton, 1980):

 qt=1βlnαβ+1βlnt (3)